BooBSD/Tsetlin.jl/README.md

 ## Explainability Tools

-To generate a heat map of the included distributed literal representation on the MNIST dataset, run the following command:
+To explain a specific input vector or generate a heat map of the distributed literal representation on the MNIST dataset, run the following command:

 ```shell
 julia -O3 -t auto examples/MNIST/explain.jl